 Student contributions are the tuition fee payments you make towards the cost of your education if you are a Commonwealth supported student.

 Fee rates are divided into three bands covering broad discipline areas.
 It is important to note that a particular subject within a course may fall within a different band.

-The table below shows the amount a CSP student can expect to pay for one year of full-time study (1.0 EFTSL) in 2019 and 2020.
+The table below shows the amount a CSP student can expect to pay for one year of full-time study (1.0 EFTSL) 2020.

 To view your exact student contributions use the Tuition Fee Search - Search Fees by Subject.
 You will need to know:

 - your commencement year (this will make a difference ONLY IF you are studying a Nursing or Education subject), and

 - subject numbers for each of the subjects you are studying.

 In addition to student contributions you may also be required to pay a Student Services and Amenities Fee.

 Students who commenced in 2009 or earlier (pre-2010)*

 If you commenced your course of study before 01 January 2010 and were a Commonwealth supported student for a subject in that course, you continue to be eligible for the reduced student contribution amount of $5,254 (national priority rate) for Education and Nursing subjects.
 You are considered to be pre-2010 for a unit of study if: